Tara Platt

 Tara Platt (born June 18, 1978) is an American actress and author who has provided voices for dozens of English-language versions of Japanese anime films, television series and video games.
 Her notable roles in anime include Temari in Naruto and Reina in Rave Master.
-She also voices Kali Belladonna in RWBY, Mitsuru Kirijo and Elizabeth in Persona 3, Edelgard von Hresvelg in Fire Emblem: Three Houses, Miriel & Flavia in Fire Emblem: Awakening, Anna Williams from the Tekken series, as well as characters in Mortal Kombat vs. DC Universe, Ultimate Marvel vs. Capcom 3, Saints Row: The Third, Bayonetta 2, Setsuka from Soulcalibur series, League of Legends, and Yuri Watanabe / Wraith in the Marvel's Spider-Man series by Insomniac Games.
+She also voices Kali Belladonna in RWBY, Mitsuru Kirijo and Elizabeth in Persona 3, Eva Heinemann in Monster, Edelgard von Hresvelg in Fire Emblem: Three Houses, Miriel & Flavia in Fire Emblem: Awakening, Anna Williams from the Tekken series, as well as characters in Mortal Kombat vs. DC Universe, Ultimate Marvel vs. Capcom 3, Saints Row: The Third, Bayonetta 2, Setsuka from Soulcalibur series, League of Legends, and Yuri Watanabe / Wraith in the Marvel's Spider-Man series by Insomniac Games.

 Early life

-Tara Platt was born on June 18, 1978 in Fairfax, Virginia.
+Tara Platt was born on June 18, 1978, in Fairfax, Virginia.
 She is of Russian-Mongolian, European, and Native American descent.

 Platt moved around a lot when she was young, and her family settled in Chelsea, Michigan when she was 14.
 She went to Rutgers University's Mason Gross School of the Arts in New Brunswick, New Jersey, where she earned her Bachelor of Fine Arts in theatre arts in 1999.
 She also studied at the London Academy of Theatre.
 She lived in New York and worked off-Broadway, and later moved to Los Angeles.